Finite Element and Machine Learning Modeling of Autogenous Self-Healing Concrete: Results and Analysis

 \subsection{Healing Percentage vs. Time}

 The healing process is also of interest for practical use.
 Figure~\ref{fig:CDM_healing_percentage_over_time} illustrates the typical healing progression over time simulated using the CDM with parameter values $\alpha$ = 0.01, $\beta$ = 0, $\sigma$ = 0.0224, and $\gamma$ = 0.0316.
 The healing process demonstrated an initial slow phase followed by acceleration as water saturated the entire crack.
 The healing rate approached an asymptotic maximum until complete crack healing was achieved.
 This behavior reflects the rate-limiting nature of water diffusion in the healing process.
 As damage decreased, water diffusion efficiency increased, resulting in higher healing rates.
 Similar healing patterns were observed across all parameter configurations with the CDM.
+Previous studies have demonstrated that crack closure does not occur under low-humidity conditions.
+In contrast, under wet-dry cycling conditions and sustained immersion, healing efficiency exhibits a progressive increase over time until reaching a maximum value \cite{roigflores2020concrete}.
+These observations are consistent with our model predictions, which indicate that elevated water saturation levels correspond to enhanced healing rates.